holdenlee/philosophocle/posts/the-rhymist.md

 [^f1]: The Uniformization, which helps us return to a uniform state after we have been disturbed.

 There is something beautiful about salad-ballad girl, which none of the other Uniformists understand.
-Something momentuous, I know, will happen tonight.
+Something momentuous, I know, will happen tomorrow.
 I do not know what, but I know that I cannot allow Un to turn her into a Uniformist.